wirechunk/handlebars-helpers/README.md

 Render a block when a comparison of the first and third arguments returns true.
-The second argument is the [arithemetic operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) to use.
+The second argument is the [arithmetic operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators) to use.
 You may also optionally specify an inverse block to render when falsy.

 **Params**